 C++ bitset reset Function FAQ's

-4) Does the reset function return anything in C++?
+4) Is there a return value for the reset function in C++?

 for example: